 God says to him: “FIRST remove your sandals (na’alaim in Hebrew) from your feet (reglaiim).”

 The Hebrew words can also be read: First remove the na’alim (locks) from your regalim (habits).

 Unlock yourself from the negative habits that chain you down and limit you.
-Then you can walk in My ways and worship me more fully.
+Then you can walk in My ways and worship Me more fully.

 Our Abba Father tells us: “You were created to be beautiful, in a beautiful setting, enjoying great beauty!”
 But, because this is a broken world that needs tikkun – repair, we are not seeing the fullness of that yet.
 Thankfully, by His grace, we do get tastes and glimpses of that beauty; however, we need to keep the central vision alive in our souls and know that the full and final Redemption will come to pass at its appointed time.
-Messiah will appear in Jerusalem as Mashiach ben David to establish and rule as King over the Father’s Kingdom.
+HIs anointed Messiah will appear in Jerusalem as Mashiach ben David to establish and rule as king over the Father’s Kingdom.

 We need to keep the eternal perspective, the bird’s eye view, of Redemption and hold onto the vision of the World to Come – Olam HaBa.
 At the same time, however, to quote Oswald Chambers, in My Utmost for His Highest: